Flow escorted Aura home.

 The class consisted of everyone repeating sword thrusts, while the teacher corrected their stances and posture.
 He had criticism for everyone until he got to Veil.

-"Your form is already so polished, you don't seem to be a beginner."
+"Your form is already so polished, you don't look like a beginner."

 "Oh," Veil began, "My family owned a dojo, so I was taught from a young age."
 Falcon's eyes gleamed,